Teradata/product-help/vikki-test/Use Cases/ExternalObjectStore/README.md

 * Specify one or more columns in the source table as partition attributes in the target object store.
 * Create and update of manifest files with all objects created during the copy process.

+You must provide your own bucket to execute the sample queries.
 Before running the examples, replace the following fields in the example scripts:

 * *YourBucketName* : with the name of your bucket
 * *YourAuthObject* : your authorization object containing your storage credentials